 The bill amends Section 40-8.9-9 of the General Laws to establish a long-term-care rebalancing system reform goal.
 It authorizes the secretary of the executive office of health and human services (EOHHS) to implement resource eligibility limits of $12,000 for single persons and $18,000 for couples for individuals with long-term-care needs who reside at home.
-The act requires Medicaid-certified assisted living facilities and adult day service providers to report semi-annually to the EOHHS regarding the number of persons served each month and the patients' certification categories for the prior six months.
+The bill mandates that Medicaid-certified assisted living facilities and adult day service providers report semi-annually to the EOHHS regarding the number of persons served each month and the patients' certification categories for the prior six months.

 Statutes affected: